systemslab/infra/README.md

 Description
 -----------

 This repository has the infrastructure (code, scripts, etc.) for running experiments and graphing results.
 It deploys, measures, and tears down different systems.
 Experiments are standalone; they require no extra software or setup.
-The systems we support are in the [roles](roles) directory and the experiments we run are in the [experiments](experiments) directory.

-The experiment master runs experiments using Ansible.
-Nodes install packages using Docker images.
-Each system has two roles, for example `foo` and `foo-build`.

-- `foo-build` builds code that is already sitting in a directory.
-We do not pull the code because some of the repositories we clone from are private and setting up the keys is a pain.
-- `foo` pushes the code to the remote node and launchess it.
-It does this by attaching containers to the code and launching daemons.

 Motivation